 However, kerosene can go bad.

-Here’s what you need to know about kerosene shelf life, how to tell if kerosene has gone bad, and whether it is okay to use old kerosene.
+Here’s what you need to know about how long kerosene lasts, how to tell if kerosene has gone bad, and whether it is okay to use old kerosene.

 Does Kerosene Go Bad?

 Yes, kerosene can go bad.
 The main reason kerosene goes bad is because of water contamination.
-When left out for long periods of time, kerosene will absorb water.
+When left out for long periods, kerosene will absorb water.
 Algae and bacteria start to grow in the water and feed off of the fuel, which can lead to gunky kerosene that smells when it burns (see how to stop a kerosene heater from smelling.)

 Read: How to store kerosene

 Kerosene Shelf Life – How Long Does It Last?

 Most sources put the shelf life of kerosene at 2-5 years, yet there are plenty of stories from people who found old kerosene, which had been sitting for 10 years or even 20 years, and the kerosene fired up without a problem.
 Old kerosene will usually burn and, in this sense, won’t go completely bad.